Re-et-S/LBM/README.md

 cargo run --bin decode -- <sequence.bin> [vocab.bin]
 ```

+The jupyter notebook bpe_output_midi.ipynb can be used for converting a decoded sequence into a midi file

 The C/C++ CUDA portion uses standard CMake workflows.
 In the LBM_rust folder

 ``` sh